 And that’s it!
 Send it to the Curio to score and deboss.
 The machine will read the registration marks to perfectly line up the scoring and embossing tools with the printed design – it’s so cool!
 (P.S.
 I love that this machine can use two tools at once!
 It makes it so much easier to create complex designs.)

 When the machine is done doing it’s thing, this pull the piece off the embossing mat, and check out that perfectly aligned debossing!

 Finally, finish up your card by trimming down the debossed design and attaching it to the front of the blank notecard.

 I also print and cut some matching envelope liners using my Cameo to make the cards even a little more special.
-If you have the same envelopes, you can download my studio file for the liners HERE.
-Just change the color to match your design.
+The files for the envelop liners are included in the download file at the end of the post.